itsdavss/github-blog/README.md

 The application also displays information from my GitHub profile, such as profile picture, name, bio, follower count, and other data provided by the API.

 During development, I practiced key concepts such as:
-- API consumption using Fetch and Axios
+- API consumption using Axios
 - Routing with React Router DOM
 - Handling forms
 - Component organization and React best practices